kiditz/raden/README.md

 ## Introduction

-Slerp can write code for entity and repository, function, generator, api and also unit testing for jpa
+Slerp can write code for entity and repository, function, transaction, api and also unit testing for jpa

 ## Prerequisites